 Welcome back to Tuesday Q&A!
 I admit the hiatus wasn’t exactly planned; life and the holidays conspired to throw me off schedule.

-I couldn’t be happier to kick off the New Year with this post from Denis Asselin, an amazing advocate who’s been working tirelessly and with compassion to spread awareness about body dysmorphic disorder (BDD) since his son, Nathaniel, committed suicide after struggling with the disorder for years.
+I couldn’t be happier to kick off the New Year with this post from Denis Asselin, an amazing advocate who’s been working tirelessly and with compassion to spread awareness about body dysmorphic disorder (BDD) since his son, Nathaniel, die by suicide after struggling with the disorder for years.

 What does a parent do when s/he loses a child?
 Initially, cry a lot.
 What an incredibly sad event!
 Losing a child is the ultimate loss, and definitely not the natural order of things.
 The event and its repercussions were so significant.
 We were like ants at the base of Mt.
 Everest, required to climb to the very summit.
 I not only lost my personal and spiritual “equilibrium,” but initially I also lost a sense of purpose for living.
 As a father, I’m instinctually programmed to preserve and protect my children, and through no fault of my own, it felt as if I had failed in that critical mission.
 So what’s next when the void looms so large before you?